 Two online tax related systems: Sprintax Tax Preparation and TDS Tax Determination System

-TDS – you will update this “profile” every year to provide Whitman College with information about your nationality, tax residence status and some additional information that will help Whitman to set up your tax withholding at the most optimum rate.
+TDS (Calculus) – You will update this “profile” every year to provide Whitman College with information about your nationality, tax residence status and some additional information that will help the College to set up your tax withholding at the most optimum rate.

-Tax Prep – this will help you complete and file your tax return form to the IRS.
-This is like a report on your income and taxes paid that you send to the federal government.
-Based on this form the IRS may pay return some money to you if your taxes were overpaid.
+Tax Prep (Returns) – This will help you complete and file your annual tax return form to the IRS.
+This is a report on your income and taxes paid that you send to the federal government by April 15th.
+Based on this form the IRS may return some money to you if your taxes were overpaid.

 Taxes While on OPT

 Students on OPT must pay particular attention to their tax status.
 It is very likely that your OPT employer is unaware of how your residency affects the taxes you should be paying.
-It is likely they have never hired any non-resident.
+It is likely that they have never hired a non-resident before.
 We have seen many OPT participants paying thousands of dollars in taxes they did not need to pay.

 While on OPT you must take actions to verify that your employer understands your situation, this is particularly important if you are still in the “non-resident for tax purposes” status.

 - Verify your tax residency.
-You can do it via your current TDS account
+You can do it via your current Calculus account

 - More complicated but free: Refer them to the IRS Publication 15, section on nonresident alien employees.
 Figure out how to complete your W4 form correctly with non-resident endorsement.

-- Easy solution: Pay for TDS Personal This product will determine your status correctly and complete your pre-employment forms for you.
+- Easy solution: Pay for Sprintax Forms.
+This product is similar to Calculus but must be purchased individually.
+This product will determine your status correctly and complete your pre-employment forms for you.
 Share these forms with your HR.
-You will immediately become their favorite employee .

 - When you get your first paycheck, very carefully check your withholdings.
-Typically for people who are non-residents for tax purposes there should be no FICA withholding.
-FICA may be listed as Social Security or Medicare on your pay slip, check very carefully.
+Typically there should be no FICA withholding for anybody with non-resident status for tax purposes.
+FICA may be listed as Social Security or Medicare on your pay slip, so check very carefully.